FGM IS ILLEGAL

 Further information and guidance can be found here

-A full copy of our Child Protection Policy can be viewed below.
+A full copy of our Child Protection Policy can be viewed on our policies page.